Wow! When I think of the hours that I used to waste trawling through spreadsheets.

 - Time tracking.
 This used to be really important to me when I was working on maintenance projects for clients.
 I was able to set up a project, and literally press a timer to start the time sheet.
 I could add tasks and notes to each timesheet and then run reports on how much time I’d spent on each project.
 I could also mark the time as billable or un-billable.
 It meant that as well as being able to be more accurate with my time invoicing, I also had a better understanding of how much time a project took me.
 I used to price a lot of my projects at a set price, so clients would know what they were paying from the outset, and not end up with any nasty surprises, but was good for me to have an idea of how much time a project took, even if I wasn’t not charging it out by the hour.

 - Recurring invoices.
 I used to spend a lot of time invoicing for services which I offer, but don’t make any margin on, such as domain name registration and hosting.
-It makes sense for me to do this, as clients aren’t always comfortable doing it themselves, and without a domain name and hosting, they can’t have a website.
+It made sense for me to do this, as clients weren’t always comfortable doing it themselves, and without a domain name and hosting, they can’t have a website.
 But when you’re managing the renewal and invoicing of several hundred domain names, inevitably some of the admin slips through the net.
 So often I would find that I was paying for these services out of my own pocket simply because I was forgetting to invoice the client for them.
-Now I set them up as recurring invoices, and can forget about them.
+When I was able to set them up as recurring invoices, I could forget about them and they’d go out automatically.
+(EDIT: I don’t offer this as a service anymore – the platforms are more intuitive now, so I encourage clients to register their own domain names and hosting so they’re always in control)

 - Invoice reminders.
 When an invoice goes unpaid, FreeAgent will automatically send out a reminder to the client with a copy of the invoice.
 You can set it to any length of time you like.
 My reminders go out every 10 days.